Computing & Email

 Bikes can pose a safety hazard when students place them in front of the emergency exits in residence halls, so, if you use a bike at Bryn Mawr, please be sure to park it responsibly.

 For more information on transportation and safety at Bryn Mawr, please visit http://www.brynmawr.edu/transportation/index.shtml and http://www.brynmawr.edu/safety/services.htm.

 How do national holidays work at Bryn Mawr?

 Like many institutions of higher education, Bryn Mawr doesn't observe most national holidays that occur while school is in session.
-At Bryn Mawr and Haverford, no classes are held on Labor Day (September 1 this year), but lots of activities are scheduled, including Customs activities for new students and Class Assemblies for returning students.
-Your other official days off are for Fall Break, Thanksgiving Day and the day after Thanksgiving.
+Your other official days off are Labor Day, Fall Break, Thanksgiving Day and the day after Thanksgiving.
 Columbus Day and Veteran’s Day are regular school and work days.
 Something similar applies in the Spring Semester.
 Martin Luther King Day is treated as a holiday but President’s Day is a regular school and work day.

 How do religious holidays work at Bryn Mawr?

 While Bryn Mawr does not cancel classes for any religious holidays, we do respect our students’ right to observe holidays important to them.
 We alert our faculty to some of the major holidays that students are most likely to observe and tell them to excuse absences and to offer flexibility around deadlines as appropriate.
 Dates of religious holidays are posted on the Dean's Office website for faculty at http://www.brynmawr.edu/deans/faculty/religious.shtml.
 Just inform your professors in advance if you will need to miss class to observe a holiday.